 Are you wanting to make SCORM compliant eLearning packages you can upload to your Learning Management System?
-Then let’s discuss what tools are available to you.
+Here is the complete list with demonstrations and resource links.

 The most popular SCORM authoring tools are: